friedue/Notes/IntroToNGS_WCMGS.md

 ## Overview

+Typical biological questions to be addressed with the help of high-throughput DNA sequencing:

+* Do gene expression patterns change between two (or more) different conditions?
+* ...
+* ...

 The general workflow of any experiment based on high-throughput DNA sequencing involves the following steps:

 1. **Sample prepration** This step is usually done by the molecular biologist.
 What type of starting material is needed depends on the type of assay.
 For RNA-seq, this would include RNA extraction from all samples of interest; for eRRBS, WGBS, exome-sequencing etc. DNA will have to be extracted; for ChIP-seq, chromatin will be purified, immunoprecipitated and eventually fragmented into small DNA pieces; and so on.
 2. **Sequencing (biochemistry)**
-  1. Library preparation: the RNA or DNA fragments delivered to the sequencing core are (highly) amplified, and ligated to the adapters and primers that are needed for sequencing
+    1. *Library preparation*: the RNA or DNA fragments delivered to the sequencing core are (highly) amplified, and ligated to the adapters and primers that are needed for sequencing
-  2. Sequencing-by-synthesis: the libraries are loaded onto the lanes of a flow cell, in which the base pair order of every DNA fragment is determined using distinct fluorescent dyes for ever nucleotide (for more details, see Section 1.3 of the [Introduction to RNA-seq](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf)
+    2. *Sequencing-by-synthesis*: the libraries are loaded onto the lanes of a flow cell, in which the base pair order of every DNA fragment is determined using distinct fluorescent dyes for ever nucleotide (for more details, see Section 1.3 of the [Introduction to RNA-seq](http://chagall.med.cornell.edu/RNASEQcourse/Intro2RNAseq.pdf) )
-3. Bioinformatics
-  1. Processing of sequencing reads (including alignment)
-  2. Estimation of individual gene expression levels
-  3. Normalization
+3. **Bioinformatics**
+    1. Quality control and processing of the raw sequencing reads, e.g., trimming of excess adapter sequences
+    2. Read alignment and QC
+    3. Additional processing, e.g. normalization to account for differences in sequencing depth (= total numbers of reads) per sample
-  4. Identification of differentially expressed (DE) genes
+    4. Downstream analyses, e.g. identification of differentially expressed genes (RNA-seq); peak calling (ChIP-seq); differentially methylated regions (eRRBS, WGBS); sequence variants (exome-seq); and so on

 Typical problems of Illumina-based sequencing data are: